LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 In 1942, Fairbairn and Sykes published Shooting to Live.
 It would become the foundation text on defensive handgun shooting for almost half a century.
 Fairbairn advocated point shooting.
 Based on his extensive experience, most gun fights occurred fast, and once the shooting started, everybody around moved in different directions.
 A person had little, if any, time to get a proper sight picture.

-Point shooting has been mischaracterized as a system which ignores sights altogether, which is not true.
+Point shooting has been mischaracterized as a system that ignores sights altogether, which is not true.
 Fairbairn believed a shooter should still use a gun’s sights if circumstances provided sufficient time.

 How to Point Shoot